 If you want to buy high-end brands or antique pieces for lower prices, then visit a consignment store or look for one near you.
 These stores help brands who want a place to store their goods while allowing them to keep the items' ownership right until it gets sold.

 Since most items sold here are donated, buying them is almost like making donations for a good cause.
 Most charity shops have a list of commodities like kids' clothing and other things they accept for donation, so check their website to know the categories of things they need.

 There are lots of online shops/platforms where you can get quality second-hand commodities.
-Some popular options are eBay, Craigslist, and Facebook Marketplace.
+Some popular options are eBay, Craigslist, Poshmark, and Facebook's online marketplace.
 Our list of the best online thrift stores also offers more options.

 Yan, R.-N., Bae, S.Y. and Xu, H. (2015), Second-hand clothing shopping among college students: the role of psychographic characteristics, Young Consumers, Vol. 16 No. 1, pp. 85-98. https://doi.org/10.1108/YC-02-2014-00429

 |Luz Claudio, 2007, Waste Couture: Environmental Impact of the Clothing Industry, Environmental Health Perspectives 115:9 CID: https://doi.org/10.1289/ehp.115-a449|

 Hristova, Yulia.
 (2019).
 The Second-Hand Goods Market: Trends and Challenges.
 Izvestia Journal of the Union of Scientists - Varna.
 Economic Sciences Series.
 8. 62-71.
 10.36997/IJUSV-ESS/2019.8.3.62.